u8slvn/sutoppu/README.md

 ### Error reporting

-It can be difficult to know which specification failed in a complex rule.
+It can be difficult to know which specification failed in complex concatenated rules.
 Sutoppu allows to list all the failed specifications by getting the `errors` attribute after use.
 The `errors` attribute is reset each time the specification is used.
-For each failed specification, it returns a dict with the name of the specification class for key and the description provide in the class for value.
+For each failed specification, it returns a dict with the name of the specification class as key and the description provided in the class as value.
 In the case where the specification failed with a `not` condition, the description is prefixed with `Not ~`.

 ```python
 >>> apple = Fruit(color='red', sweet=True, bitter=False)